alephcloud/hs-configuration-tools/README.md

 Usage Example
 -------------

-Remark: there are non-unicode equivalents available in `Configuration.Utils` for the UTF-8 operators.
+Remark: there are unicode equivalents for some operators available in `Configuration.Utils` that lead to better aligned and more readable code.

 We start with some language extensions and imports.